chenxi2015/awesome-gpt/README.md

 ### Code Collection [code directory]
 1. [inpainting.html](code/inpainting.html) : A program that uses canvas to draw lines on the image background.
 You can change stroke width and color.
+1. [snake.html](code/snake.html) : Using canvas to draw the game of Snake.

 ### Documentation
 1. GPT-3: The Moment of Deep Learning and Artificial Intelligence Explosion